JeppeDruedahl/LearningPerm/README.md

 **Alternative C++ compiler:** You can alternatively install the "MinGW GCC" C++ compiler extension to MATLAB.
 Set `intel = 0` in `run_00_all.m`.
 If you use another MATLAB version change the path to `libgomp.a` in `compile_mex.m` accordingly.

-**Computation time:** The computation time of all results in the paper was around 10 days and 12 hours, using 56 threads.
-Much of this time is spent generating the Monte Carlo section of the paper.

-We have included a switch, `DO_SMALL`, in the main Matlab file `run_00_all.m` where switching it to `1` (default is `0`) will reduce the number of MC runs from 200 (baseline, as in the paper) to 5.
-In turn, the baseline code with `DO_SMALL = 0` will reproduce the results in the paper but will take significant time to complete.
-Changing `DO_SMALL = 1` will run much faster (around INSERT) but will not reproduce the MC results in the paper.

 ## ReadMe